2.1 Understand the social environment of road transport and the rules governing it

 A maximum of 9 hours driving each day which may be extended to 10 hours twice in any one fixed week.

-Article 6(1) of Regulation EC 561/2006 states that daily driving time shall not exceed 9 hours.
+Article 6(1) of Regulation EC 561/2006 (and article 4(1) of TCA annexe 31b section 2) states that daily driving time shall not exceed 9 hours.
 It defines ‘daily driving time’ as the total accumulated driving time which falls between two daily rest periods or between a daily rest period and a weekly rest period.
 This includes all driving, even where the time spent driving is very short, between these two rest periods.
-Article 6 goes on to say that this 9 hour driving period may be extended to 10 hours twice in any one week.
+It then goes on to say that this 9 hour driving period may be extended to 10 hours twice in any one week.

 Maximum weekly and fortnightly driving